Retooling auto plants for EVs will cost billions. Biden wants to help

 Biden is expected to get a look at one of the first GMC Hummer EVs assembled at the plant.
 The first Hummer models will have starting prices above $100,000 - too much to qualify for proposed EV tax credits.

-GM said it can save billions by re-purposing its factories and retraining its current workforce, rather than follow rivals such as Tesla Inc TSLA.O and build new factories in Southern and Western states.
+GM said it can save up to $15 billion by 2030, and even more after that, by re-purposing its factories and retraining its current workforce, rather than follow rivals such as Tesla Inc TSLA.O and build new factories in Southern and Western states.

 Plants that have battery-making and vehicle assembly in one complex - like the Tesla factory in Austin, Texas - can be more efficient, cutting transportation costs for batteries, said Mike Tracy, president of the Agile Group, a manufacturing consultancy.